-Summer Service-Learning Programs In Cambodia: Global Public Health, Teach English Abroad, Buddhist Immersion, Child and Orphan Care, and Community Development & Leadership Training
+GSC’s Summer Service-Learning Volunteer Programs In Cambodia include Global Public Health, Teach English Abroad, Buddhist Immersion, Child and Orphan Care, and Community Development & Leadership Training

-Credit is available through Seminole State College (SSC).
-Students may also be able to earn college credits for participation in this program through their college or university.
+Credit can be arranged through the student’s college or university.
 Participants would need to negotiate with their institution with the assistance of GSC to arrange for credit.
 GSC and the host institution would determine additional fees to cover costs of credits and administration.

 During the GSC Cambodia Program, students will gain hands-on community service project experience while living and working with the local people, in and around the capital city of Phnom Penh.

 Depending on the requirements of the student’s credit-granting college or university, students may be asked to keep blogs and/or journals throughout the program, and to submit papers reviewed by their home institution for grading.
 The GSC In-Country Coordinator will be in contact weekly and available for meetings to provide further information, support and assistance.
 Additionally the GSC In-Country Coordinator and the student’s in-country work supervisor will submit regular evaluations to the student’s home institution academic advisor.

 All students will begin their programs together during a cultural orientation.
 This orientation is intended to acquaint students with the culture and history of Cambodia and to prepare them for their service project placements.
 Basic conversational Khmer lessons will also be included during orientation.